nodemcu/nodemcu-firmware/docs/modules/pulsecnt.md

 `pulsecntObj:chan0Config(pulse_gpio_num, ctrl_gpio_num, pos_mode, neg_mode, lctrl_mode, hctrl_mode, counter_l_lim, counter_h_lim)`

 ### Parameters
 - `pulse_gpio_num` Required.
-Any GPIO pin can be used (although SENS_VP pin has been found to not work)
+Any GPIO pin can be used.
 - `ctrl_gpio_num` Required (although you can specify pulsecnt.PIN_NOT_USED to ignore).
 Any GPIO pin can be used.
-If you are trying to use a pin you use as gpio.OUT in other parts of your code, you can instead configure the pin as gpio.IN and toggle gpio.PULL_UP or gpio.PULL_DOWN to achieve your gpio.OUT task while still enabling the pulse counter to successfully read the pin state.
+If you are trying to use a pin you use as gpio.OUT in other parts of your code, you can instead configure the pin as gpio.IN_OUT and write high or low to it to achieve your gpio.OUT task while still enabling the pulse counter to successfully read the pin state.
 - `pos_mode` Required.
 Positive rising edge count mode, i.e. count the pulse when the rising edge occurs.
   -    pulsecnt.PCNT_COUNT_DIS = 0 Counter mode: Inhibit counter (counter value will not change in this condition).
   -    pulsecnt.PCNT_COUNT_INC = 1 Counter mode: Increase counter value.